Duration: 33 minutes

 We do not know how much transmission the direct airborne route and how much by fomites.
 And this will vary considerably depending on context.
 We do know that the virus can remain active for more than a day on some surfaces.
 The issue of face masks is contentious because of a lack of directly relevant evidence.
 Observational studies suggest a benefit but risk of confounding is very high and RCTs have yielded equivocal results.
 Clearly they can be effective if used properly and safely disposed of or cleaned and if they are not used (as in the UK) as a way of getting people to accept reduced social distancing in areas such as public transport.

-- Question de Grace Wangge – To what extent did the UK gov take behavioural research data as consideration in their Covid-19 policy (compared with other evidence come from other types of research)?
+- Question from Grace Wangge – To what extent did the UK gov take behavioural research data as consideration in their Covid-19 policy (compared with other evidence come from other types of research)?

 To start with it seemed to.
 Then as it conflicted with their political priorities they did the exact opposite of what was being advised and things have gone from bad to worse since then.